cogneon/lernos-core/docs/index.md

 The adoption of lernOS is a matter of months or years not hours or days.
 So Keep Calm & Learn On!
 [@simondueckert](https://twitter.com/simondueckert)

-# lernOS for You Guide
+# lernOS  Guides
 The lernOS content can be downloaded in different formats and languages.
-All the content including sources of images can be found in the [lernOS github repository](https://github.com/cogneon/lernos-for-you).
+All the content including sources of images can be found in the [lernOS github repositories](https://github.com/cogneon/).

 # lernOS Events
 The lernOS Webcast (lOScast) is a regular open webcast with information about lernOS.
 Normally half of the webcast is input and the other half is discussion.
 You find planned webcasts and recordings from former webcasts below.